 Spend Time in a Park

 Sacramento is full of parks, and they provide a perfect sanctuary from the bustle of the city or the sun on a hot summer day.
-Capitol Park is full of statues and monuments as well as the trees native to California.
-McKinley Park in East Sacramento, like Capitol Park, has a beautiful rose garden as well as a playground, jogging path and tennis courts for those looking to stay fit on the road.
-Southside Park features a unique playground, a pond that reflects fall colors and the city skyline and basketball and tennis courts.
+Capitol Park is full of statues and monuments, as well as the trees native to California.
+McKinley Park in East Sacramento, like Capitol Park, has a beautiful rose garden as well as a playground, jogging path, and tennis courts for those looking to stay fit on the road.
+Southside Park features a unique playground, a pond that reflects fall colors, and the city skyline, basketball, and tennis courts.